 Citizens for Tax Justice

-Citizens for Tax Justice (CTJ) was founded in 1979 by labor unions and other groups.
+Citizens for Tax Justice (CTJ) was a tax-oriented think-tank founded in 1979 by labor unions and other groups.
 They are a 501(c)(4) public interest research and advocacy organization focusing on federal, state and local tax policies and their impact upon the USA.
+David Wilhelm was the Executive Director of the CTJ and also at about the same time, Chairman of the Democratic National Convention.
+His partner and close political associate, Michael Lux, was on the Clinton WhiteHouse staff.

 According to a Bloomberg article on February 9, 2004, Citizens for Tax Justice "is funded in part by labor unions".

-In the mid-1980s they worked closely together with Ogilvy & Mather Public Relations (O&MPR) and the Tobacco Institute (TI) against excise taxes.
+In the mid-1980s Wilhelm and Lux worked closely together with Ogilvy & Mather Public Relations (O&MPR) and the Tobacco Institute (TI) against excise taxes.
+James Savarese of O&M ran most of their operations.
 Peter G. Sparber (vice president TI) wrote on February 28, 1984

 - "The Citizens for Tax Justice (CTJ) is the tax policy arm of the AFL-CIO.
 In helping us develop our overall excise tax program, O&MPR has created the strong possibility of CTJ opposition to Congressman Rostenkowski's proposed freeze of the F.E.T. sunset.
 CTJ opposition to the freeze would, be of considerable help with liberal members of Ways and Means."